GustavoSchuler/mapbox-test/README.md

 # mapbox-test
 Testing Mapbox

-Don't forget to add your ACESS TOKEN generated in mapbox.com to the app.js file.
+Don't forget to add your ACCESS TOKEN generated in mapbox.com to the app.js file.